pickmanmurimi/liquidthought_ecommerce_api/README.md

 I wrote tests for the api, this if all is well, these should pass if your environment and `.env` was set up right.

+Now run

+    php artisan db:seed

+This will add dummy products to the database.

 ## Running the Project.

 Well a Laravel project is quite easy to get running, You basically need to run `composer install`.